Healing the Earth One Chicken at a Time

 Chickens and turkeys are humanely processed on-site.
 Sales are farm direct and through local farmers markets.

 Our goal is to do our part to shift the current paradigm away from large, corporate owned, environmentally destructive, factory-style farms toward small, family owned, environmentally responsible, local food systems.
 We want our families, friends, and customers to be connected to their food.
-When we are fully operational, we will welcome visitors to the farm and be completely transparent about our operation.

 Are We Organic?